The average equation of state for the oscillating inflaton field of the simplest $\alpha$-attractor E-model: conclusion

 The expression of the average equation of state $\langle w \rangle =\gamma-1$ can be applied to the study of post-inflationary evolutions of the simplest E-models for any $\alpha$.
 Our work provides a rare example of an exactly solvable average equation of state for a coherently oscillating scalar field.
 The result should be relevant to the study of (p)reheating or baryogenesis in these models.

-One interesting feature of our result is that for a large $\lambda$ (which corresponds to a small $\alpha$), oscillating inflation could happen.
+One interesting feature of our result is that oscillating inflation could happen for a large $\lambda$ (which corresponds to a small $\alpha$).
 This can affect the number of e-folds $N$ used in the $n_s-r$ plane.
-For example, even if the number of e-folds produced during oscillating inflation is small (such as the case considered in \cite{Lin:2023ugk}), it would be different from the case of matter domination where the scales which are outside the horizon are entering.
+For example, even if the number of e-folds produced during oscillating inflation is small (such as the case considered in \cite{Lin:2023ugk}), it would differ from the case of matter domination where the scales outside the horizon are entering.
 On the other hand, if the number of e-folds produced during oscillating inflation is not small, $N$ would need to be modified according to $\alpha$.
 This may affect the attractor of $\alpha \rightarrow 0$.

-\acknowledgments This work is supported by the National Science and Technology Council (NSTC) of Taiwan under Grant No. NSTC 111-2112-M-167-002.
+\acknowledgments This work is supported by the National Science and Technology Council (NSTC) of Taiwan under grant numbers NSTC 111-2112-M-167-002 and NSTC 112-2112-M-167-001-MY2.